The Animal-AI Environment: A Virtual Laboratory For Comparative Cognition and Artificial Intelligence Research: The Animal-AI Environment: A Comprehensive Overview

-Both the foraging task and the button tasks are on the simple end of possible experiments that can be conducted in Animal-AI 3.
-For the third experiment, we provide an updated version of the \textit{Animal-AI Testbed}, a series of 900 tasks inspired by comparative psychology, used in the Animal-AI Olympics competition held in 2019 (see \cite{crosby2020animal,crosby2019animal,voudouris2022direct}).
+Both the foraging task and the button tasks are on the simple end of possible experiments that can be conducted in the Animal-AI Environment.
+For the third experiment, we provide the \textit{Animal-AI Testbed}, updated for compatibility with the latest version of the environment.
+The testbed is a series of 900 configurations inspired by comparative cognition research, used in the Animal-AI Olympics competition held in 2019 (see \cite{crosby2020animal,crosby2019animal,voudouris2022direct}).
 The Animal-AI Testbed is divided into 10 levels which probe different parts of spatial and physical cognition (see Table \ref{tab:olympics-test-bed}).
-Each level consists of 30 tasks with different demands and difficulty, each task of which has three versions, varying, for example, the starting position of the agent or the size of the goals.
+Each level consists of 30 tasks with different demands and difficulty, each task of which has three variants, varying, for example, the starting position of the agent or the size of the goals.
 Examples of four tasks are presented in Figure \ref{fig:animal-ai-tasks}.